aneeqkhalid14/PF-Lab03-25K-0948/README.md

 My name is **Aneeq Khalid**
 <br/>
 _this is how you write in italic_
+- unordered list 1
+- underordered list 2
-1. unordered list
+1. ordered list 1
-2. unordered list2
+2. ordered list 2